SAP/fundamental-styles/docs/pages/components/tile.md

 <br>

 ## Tile In Action Mode
-On action mode view, the close button is displayed on the top right corner of the Tile.
-The action icon is only an indicator and is displayed on the bottom right corner.
-Click/touch area is the entire Tile, excluding the click/touch area reserved for the close button.
+In action mode view, the close button is displayed on the top right-hand corner of the Tile.
+The action icon is only an indicator and is displayed on the bottom right-hand corner.
+The click/touch area fills the entire Tile, excluding the click/touch area reserved for the close button.
 For Action Mode use the `fd-tile--action` modifier class.

 {% capture tile-action %}
 <div class="docs-section-container">